introlab/opentera-webrtc/joss-paper/paper.md

 GStreamer is adapted to the WebRTC Native library to provide hardware acceleration to encode and decode video streams.
 So, the native APIs are well suited for embedded applications.
-\autoref{tab:hardware-acceleration-compatibility} presents the hardware acceleration compatibility.
+\autoref{tab:hardware-acceleration-compatibility} presents the hardware acceleration compatibility at the present time.
+More codecs / hardware configuration can be added easily in the future.

 Table: Hardware Acceleration Compatibility \label{tab:hardware-acceleration-compatibility}

 | Operating System | Hardware                           | VP8                   | VP9      | H.264                 |
 |------------------|------------------------------------|-----------------------|----------|-----------------------|